loucaspapalazarou/ttds-data-collection/README.md

 Now the scraped jobs will be sent to the `mongo` instance.

 You can query the database using the [Mongo shell](https://www.mongodb.com/docs/mongodb-shell/) or [Python (pymongo)](https://www.mongodb.com/docs/drivers/pymongo/), or any other way you like.

+### TODO
+1. Make script that auto-deletes data that is older than a certain time, in order to not have outdated data in the db.